Local Sourcing Options

 Sue Liebenstein, St. Mary's Hospital; Emmy Benson, Mendota Mental Health, with their local foods poster featuring Badgerland Produce Auction at the Wisconsin Dietetic Association Conference 2009.
 Photograph courtesy of Kathryn Lederhause.

 IFM Annual Meeting

 This meeting is an educational opportunity for large volume buyers to start or expand local sourcing.
-The date for the IFM 8th Annual Meeting will be set soon and will likey be in May.
+The date for the IFM 8th Annual Meeting is May 29th 2014.
 You can find resouces on the IFM 7th Annual Meeting (2013), IFM 6th Annual Meeting (2012), and IFM 5th Annual Meeting (2011) event pages.

 New to local sourcing?